 - Reliable.
 Bluehost’s “up time” averages 99.9%No limits – unlimited disk space, bandwidth, domains, email accounts – so your site can grow

 - Affordable.
-A few $ a month depending on which plan you pick and a discount off the advertised price through the link below
+A few dollars a month depending on which plan you pick (and you can get a discount off the advertised price through the link below)

 - Returnable.
 Bluehost offers a 30-day money back guarantees.